Gold xStock (GLDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Gold xStock Historical Price

-According to the latest data gathered on Gold xStock live price page, the current price of Gold xStock is 368.73USD.
+According to the latest data gathered on Gold xStock live price page, the current price of Gold xStock is 364.68USD.
 The circulating supply of Gold xStock(GLDX) is

 In the past 24 hours, Gold xStock has shown a price movement of